DIY - Do It Yourself Heating & Cooling

 I knew what I was doing and what to look for while checking their work.

 How many of you have had to call an installer back to fix a problem or something they did wrong?
 I did...for a gas leak.
 Fortunately, I knew what I was doing and what to look for while checking their work.

 Update - System Installed

-The above boxes are the bottom tan box is just the A coil, the top tan box is the fan unit that also held the resistance heat packs.
-The thin middle silver part is a three layer 22 x 25 inch hydronic hot water coil.
+The above boxes are: the bottom tan box is just the A coil; the top tan box is the fan unit that also held the resistance heat coil packs; and the thin middle silver part is a three layer 22 x 25 inch hydronic hot water coil.
 The bottom galvanized box houses a secondary three layer heat transfer hot water coil mounted at a diagonal.
 The black tubes are insulated one inch copper pipe that conveys the hot water through the Navien to the top coil and then through the bottom coil.
 The pump is built into the Navian.
 The rest of the stuff is what is commonly found in a hydronic hot water heating system.
 The clear plastic tubing and the weird canister thing are for neutralizing the condensation from the Navien.
 It drains into a sump.

 I did the installation of the hot water coils, the piping, the tank, check valves, other valves, fill regulator, the relay in the furnace to call for heat from the Navien, the gas piping, the PVC input and exhaust piping, and the electrical.
 The plumber my brother used on his jobs installed the Navien and did the final hookup...for a little over $1,000.

 All told, I spent about $4,300 on everything including the Navien and the plumber.
 It's a lot better than the ~$12,000 that was quoted to me by several HVAC contractors to install a new gas furnace.
 This did not include the cost of having a plumber install a dedicated hot water heater.